eliemichel/MapsModelsImporter/README.md

 But while doing so you also increase dramatically the number of block.
 Be aware of the fact that by default the MapsModelsImporter add-on limits to 200 blocks to prevent from freezing for too long.
 You can change this number on import.

+### How to stitch several captures together?

+You can use the [LilyCaptureMerger](https://gumroad.com/l/KSvXuu) add-on for this, here is a quick demo: https://www.youtube.com/watch?v=BcGM76dwF_s

 ### There are so many textures, it's impractical for export!

 You can check out the [LilyTexturePacker](https://gumroad.com/l/DFExj) add-on I've made especially for this.
+Beware to use it only **after** using LilyTextureMerger, because the latter rely on individual block textures to perform matching.

 ### It's taking too long, how to automate this process?